patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/react/fundamentals.md

 </CopyCodeBlock>

 ### Step 3.2
-Add a subhead below the text added in step 3.1. `TextContent` is used to wrap `Text` components and provides text with extra spacing and styling.
+Add a subhead below the text added in Step 3.1. `TextContent` is used to wrap `Text` components and provides text with extra spacing and styling.
 Add the following code inside of the Text component that is inside of the `CardTitle`:

 <CopyCodeBlock>